Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 If confronted about his behaviour, Ljörn would either try to dismiss it or not answer at all.
 Although Alfrir noticed his behaviour only once, Ljörn told him not to worry.

 #### Source of PTSD:
- - Sudden raid by Norwegian Vikings during nighttime:
+ - Sudden raid by Norwegian Vikings during nighttime (was shaken awake from sleep to deal with this tragedy):
-   - Almost got hit by a falling, blazing beam
+   - Almost got hit by a falling, blazing beam while inside a burning house (not his)
-   - Never saw Kolr again after his (Kolr's) house burned down, even though he was just an acquaintance
+   - Never saw Kolr again after his (Kolr's) house burned down, even though they were only acquaintances
    - Witnessed a foe raise a battleaxe over him after being shot and collapsed by an arrow
  - Struggles of settlement in Agmundaland (Newfoundland):
-   - Got haunted by an angry draugr
+   - Got haunted by an angry draugr who had supernatural powers
    - Got lost in the forest
+   - Had a miserable week-long trip sailing to Agmundaland, even though it was just wet boots, cold weather, and bad food compared to the raid
    - Settlement attacked by trolls, reinforcing paranoia

 ### Rúna